 In general, there is a progressive movement happening in graduate programs across the U.S. However, there continues to be a disconnect between schools and universities — counselor or educator.
 School counselors have many demands, and this is true for university faculty as well.
 So, there may always be a need to produce books and other resources that can help bridge the knowing-doing gap between what school counselors learn in graduate programs and the practical application of such learning in an ever-changing landscape.

-Critical Incidents in School Counseling is available both in print and as an e-book from the American Counseling Association bookstore at counseling.org/publications/bookstore or by calling 800-347-6647 ext.
+Critical Incidents in School Counseling is available both in print and as an e-book from the American Counseling Association bookstore at counseling.org/store or by calling 800-347-6647 ext.
 222.

 Bethany Bray is a staff writer and social media coordinator for Counseling Today.
 Contact her at firstname.lastname@example.org.